Dilawar Singh: Assassination of Beant Singh

-Awards and afterwards
+Aftermath

-On 23 March 2012, he was awarded with the title of "National Martyr" by the Akal Takht, the highest temporal seat of the Khalsa.
+On 23 March 2012, he was awarded with the title of "National Martyr" (Quomi Shaheed) by Giani Gurbachan Singh jathedar of the Akal Takht, the highest temporal seat of the Khalsa.
+In 2017, the Sikh body hailed him as a "great martyr" and a request was made for his portrait to be installed at the Sikh museum.
+His portrait was installed in the Central Sikh Museum in 2022.

 The Khalsa Action Committee (KAC), an umbrella organization of several Sikh organizations, honoured the father and mother of Dilawar Singh, Harnek Singh and Surjit Kaur with the Shaheed Baba Deep Singh gold medal at a function in the city of Amritsar.
-He was also given the title of 'pride of the nation' by Sikhs.